cryptostorage/cryptostorage.com/README.md

 Following a few recommendations can improve the security of your cryptocurrency.

-To use this tool as securely as possible:
+The following procedure is recommended to use this tool as securely as possible:

 1. [Download and verify cryptostorage.com-*[version]*.zip.](#download-and-verify-the-source-code)
 2. Transfer cryptostorage.com-*[version]*.zip to a secure computer using a flash drive.